Frequently Asked Questions

 Why should I become a NDA sanctioned player?

-There are many benefits to becoming a NDA sanctioned player.
-Click here for a full list of benefits.
+There are many benefits to becoming a NDA sanctioned player including exclusive tournaments, international recognition and rankings, a world-wide community of darters and much more!

 How do I become a sanctioned player?